Learning Roundabouts for Driving

-If you are new to the UK, you may find roundabouts a little confusing and challenging.
+If you are new to the UK or new to driving, you may find roundabouts a little confusing and challenging.
 Learner drivers often have a fear of roundabouts due to so much happening at once and often quick reactions are needed.
-There is a good chance that roundabouts are on the driving test routes for your driving test centre.
-The driving test often involves taking the most challenging roundabouts in your area.
-These can be from small mini roundabouts to big multi-lane roundabouts.

 These tutorials provide both experienced and learner drivers with the correct procedure for taking roundabouts along with tips and safety advice.